dimanech/atlas-guide/assets/src/scss/bindings/component/livereload-setup.md

 ## Incremental sass compilation

-The first and the most problem that you faced when you start to work with many components that bundled to many separate files is that it is not trivial compile only changed files.
+The first and the most problem that you faced when you start to work with many components that bundled to many separate files is that it is not trivial to compile only changed files in gulp.

 Naive approach to pass all scss files overload the whole system and decrease development flow performance.
 All unneeded files are compiled, uploaded and reloaded on each single file change.

 This is not trivial to guess relation of sass files.
-Nor sass, neither node wrapper not provide any info about imports path.
+Nor sass, neither node wrapper not provide any info about imports path (node-sass "native" watch use dependency graph to compile only needed files).
 So for this case we need to build custom imports graph from our project.
-Lucky we have tool called `sass-graph` that could use to get this graph.
+Lucky we have tool called `sass-graph` that could be used to get this graph.

 ### Building sass imports graph